hoagiep64/FFXI/readme.md

 9 = Gray
 10 = White

-If you don't prefer to use numbers you may also enter the color name which is NOT case sensitive (fire,water,white,dark,etc...)
+If you don't prefer to use numbers you may also enter the color name which is NOT case sensitive (fire,water,white,dark,gray,purple,etc...)

 Set Command:
 Similar to free-form input however it defaults the label to "Set: "